You can dowload a PDF version of the programme here.

 6 May 2026 at 10:50 — 6 May 2026 at 12:45

-Funding Social Services, Building Futures – Directors of Social Services Community of Experts
+High Level Meeting: Funding Social Services, Building Futures – Politicians & Directors of Social Services Community of Experts (invitation only)

 This focus group brings together Directors of Social Services and senior municipal leaders to discuss local funding challenges and priorities, particularly in relation to inclusive workforce and skills development across generations.
 In the context of rapid labour‑market and social transitions, city leaders will exchange experiences, promising practices, and innovations.
 The discussions will inform the SAF Pulse – Social Urban Insights Report, one of Eurocities’ key tools for shaping European policy and funding decisions, as well as reinforce the Directors of Social Services Community of Experts.